ghc/ghc/docs/users_guide/ghci.rst

 -  Paths specified using the :ghc-flag:`-L ⟨dir⟩` command-line option,

--  the standard library search path for your system, which on some systems may be overridden by setting the :envvar:`LD_LIBRARY_PATH` environment variable.
+-  The standard library search path for your system loader, which on some systems may be overridden by setting the :envvar:`LD_LIBRARY_PATH` environment variable.

+-  The linker standard library search can also be overriden on some systems using the :envvar:`LIBRARY_PATH` environment variable.
+Because of some implementation detail on Windows, setting ``LIBRARY_PATH`` will also extend the system loader path for any library it finds.
+So often setting :envvar:`LIBRARY_PATH` is enough.

-On systems with ``.dll``-style shared libraries, the actual library loaded will be ``lib.dll``.
+On systems with ``.dll``-style shared libraries, the actual library loaded will be ``lib.dll``, ``liblib.dll``.
+GHCi also has full support for import libraries, either Microsoft style ``.lib``, or GNU GCC style ``.a`` and ``.dll.a`` libraries.
+If you have an import library it is advisable to always specify the import libary instead of the ``.dll``. e.g. use ``-lgcc` instead of ``-llibgcc_s_seh-1``.
 Again, GHCi will signal an error if it can't find the library.

-GHCi can also load plain object files (``.o`` or ``.obj`` depending on your platform) from the command-line.
-Just add the name the object file to the command line.
+GHCi can also load plain object files (``.o`` or ``.obj`` depending on your platform) or static archives (``.a``) from the command-line.
+Just add the name the object file or library to the command line.
+On Windows GHCi also supports the ``big-obj`` format.

 Ordering of ``-l`` options matters: a library should be mentioned *before* the libraries it depends on (see :ref:`options-linker`).